Trademark Licensing Policy

 - Protect the consumer from deception or from faulty or inferior products and services bearing the University's Marks.

 Any promotion referencing the University and/or University Marks requires express prior written authorization.
-Unauthorized use of the Marks is subject to state and federal laws and use of the University’s Marks without authoization is strictly prohibited.
-Prior authorization of the use of the University’s Marks shall not be construed as an authorization of use in the future, nor will any prior course of conduct, use or infringement prohibit the University from enforcing any of its rights with respect to the Marks.
+Unauthorized use of the Marks is subject to state and federal laws and use of the University’s Marks without authorization is strictly prohibited.
+Prior authorization of the use of the University’s Marks shall not be construed as an authorization of use in the future, nor will any prior course of conduct, use, or infringement prohibit the University from enforcing any of its rights with respect to the Marks.
 Marks that are obsolete or replaced by updated Marks continue to be protected and owned by the University.

 II.
 Administration of the Program

 The University has assigned Kansas Athletics the responsibility for the administration of the University's Trademark Licensing Program for all University of Kansas locations and Marks.
 The Trademark Licensing Director has the responsibility for the operational management of the Trademark Licensing Program and implementing policies and procedures established by University and Kansas Athletics' representatives.